Charles van Ravenswaay: Written work

 Van Ravenswaay has published four books: The Arts and Architecture of German Settlements in Missouri: A Survey of a Vanishing Culture (University of Missouri Press, 1977); A Nineteenth Century Garden (Main Street Press/Universe Books, 1977); Drawn from Nature.
 The Botanical Art of Joseph Prestele and His Sons (Smithsonian Institution Press, 1984); and St. Louis: An Informal History of the City and Its People, 1764-1865 (Missouri Historical Society Press, 1991).
 In addition, he co-authored the book A Guide to the Show Me State in 1941.

 Each has been recognized in its own right for its historical acumen and depictions.
-Though perhaps not having reach the national notierity that some of their competitors did, each of Ravenswaay's books contain a lifetime of study and passion.
+Though perhaps not having reach the national notoriety as some of their competitors, each of Ravenswaay's books contain a lifetime of study and passion.
 His book Drawn from Nature was the result of Ravenswaay's great passion for gardening and botany, while his passion for historical buildings and decorative arts led to his writing of The Arts and Architecture of German Settlements in Missouri.